 Admission to graduate programs at Clemson University follows procedures established by the Clemson University Graduate School and the School of Architecture.
 Please follow the procedures below and submit the requested information as follows:

 Step 1: Obtain an unofficial copy of your transcripts, take the GRE and have your scores sent to Clemson University Graduate Admissions using school code 5111; prepare your portfolio; and identify three people to complete online reference or recommendation letters (forms).
+An unofficial transcript is one that the applicant attaches to their online application; an official transcript is one sent directly from the applicant's college or university to Clemson University Graduate Admissions.
 International applicants, go to Step 2; others go to Step 3.

 Step 2, for International Applicants:

 i) Take the TOEFL.
-The School of Architecture does not recommend the IELTS test.
+The School of Architecture does not recommend the IELTS test, unless the score is above 7.0.
 (See Information for International Applicants below.)
 Request your test scores to be sent to Clemson University Graduate Admissions, using school code 5111.

 ii) Calculate your US 4.0 GPA.
-We prefer transcripts evaluated by WES (World Education Services) or another NACES-accredited evaluation service, and may require these if you are offered admission.
-The credential evaluation will show a course-by-course listing and your overall academic record converted to the US 4.0 grading system.
 Please note that we will not convert your grades and we may reject applications that have not supplied an accurate US 4.0 GPA conversion.
 See Information for International Applicants below.

 Step 3: Complete an online application for admission as linked here: http://www.grad.clemson.edu/Admission.php.
 Attach a PDF copy of unofficial transcripts to the online application.
 International applicants must attach a PDF of their WES/NACES evaluation to the application.
 Supply contact information for your three references as part of the online application.